Day 1: Guwahati – Samdrup Jongkhar –Trashigang

 Morning drive to Lhuntse which is one of the most rural and isolated districts in Bhutan.
 The landscape is spectacular with stark cliffs and gorges, beautiful conifer and pine forests and remote villages with rice, millet and corn fields.

 Kurtoe region of Lhuntse is the ancestral home of Bhutan’s royal family.
-On the way, we will make a detour to Takey la, the place where the gigantic statue of Guru Rimpoche was recently built.Further you will continue to Khoma village to see the finest hand woven traditional clothes.
+On the way, we will make a detour to Takeyla, the place where the gigantic statue of Guru Rinpoche was recently built.Further you will continue to Khoma village to see the finest hand woven traditional clothes.

 Drive back to Mongar